-A decade earlier, in January 1863, Pember had stood on a wintry field in the grounds of Oaklands Hall, a gothic mansion in Kilburn, north-west London.
-He was among a group of young men, members of two fledgling clubs on London’s emerging football scene, dressed in an assortment of knitted jerseys, long trousers, stockings, walking boots and caps.
-They worked together to drive sets of goal-posts into the muddy ground at opposite ends of the field.
+A DECADE EARLIER, in January 1863, Pember had stood on a steeply banked, wintry field in the grounds of Oaklands Hall, a gothic mansion in Kilburn, northwest London.
+He was among a group of young men, members of two fledgling clubs in London’s emerging football scene, dressed in an assortment of knitted jerseys, long trousers, stockings, walking boots, and caps.
+They drove sets of goalposts into the muddy ground at opposite ends of the field.
 Then a ball was thrown into the air, and they began to play.

-The strapping, 28-year-old Pember was the captain of the N.N.s, which stood for “No Names,” or, according to one London newspaper, “No Nothings.”
-He lined up alongside two of his brothers: Edward, two years older, was a well-respected attorney; George, just 18, was already an established footballer, having played in several “top class” matches.
-Other teammates included Alec Morton, who would go on to captain the England national team, and Alfred Baker, who would score England’s first international goal.
+The 28-year-old Pember was the captain of the NNs, which stood for “No Names,” or, according to one London newspaper, “No Nothings.”
+He lined up alongside two of his brothers: Edward, two years older, was a respected lawyer; George, just 18, was already an established footballer, having played in several “top class” matches.
+Other teammates included Alec Morten, who would go on to captain the England national team 10 years later, and Alfred Baker, who would score England’s first international goal, in 1870.

-This was the N.N.s’ first game on record, and it did not attract a great deal of attention.
-The opponent was Barnes F.C., a team captained by an attorney named Ebenezer Cobb Morley.
-The N.N.s won 4–0 on the steeply-banked field.
-The goal scorers aren’t recorded, nor are any other match details, although we can assume it would have been a muddily-confusing spectacle for fans of modern soccer.
-Early games such as this were played with an ox-bladder ball, on a field with no markings, by teams of indeterminate numbers, with no goalkeepers and no referee.
-It was football, but not soccer.
-Soccer did not yet exist.
+The 1863 match was the first NN game on record.
+The opponent was Barnes FC, a team captained by an attorney named Ebenezer Cobb Morley.
+The NNs won 4–0.
+The goal scorers aren’t recorded, nor are any other match details, but we can assume it would have been a confusing spectacle for fans of modern soccer.
+Early games such as this were played with an inflated ox bladder for a ball on a field with no markings by teams of indeterminate numbers with no goalkeepers and no referee.
+It was football, not soccer; soccer did not yet exist.

 “His idea was,” the Sporting Life newspaper reported, “that the captains of all clubs should put their names down as members of a society to be called the Football Association.”